rackerlabs/technical-blog/content/blog/2020/2020-11-03-get-started-with-objectrocket-cockroachdb/index.md

 {{<img src="picture8.png" title="" alt="">}}

 8. Connect to the instance by using these steps:

-    1. Install the CockroachDB command-line client (CLI) following the instructions.
+    a.
+Install the CockroachDB command-line client (CLI) following the instructions.
-    2. In your ObjectRocket UI **Mission Control**, click the **Connect** tab and copy the connection string provided, simlar to the following example: `postgres://DBUSER:DBPASS@ingress.w89sujpz.launchpad.objectrocket.cloud:2166/DBNAME?sslmode=require`
+    b.
+In your ObjectRocket UI **Mission Control**, click the **Connect** tab and copy the connection string provided, simlar to the following example: `postgres://DBUSER:DBPASS@ingress.w89sujpz.launchpad.objectrocket.cloud:2166/DBNAME?sslmode=require`
-    3. In your terminal, use the CockroachDB command line client to run the command: `cockroach sql --url "postgres://DBUSER:DBPASS@ingress.w89sujpz.launchpad.objectrocket.cloud:2166/demo?sslmode=require"`
+    c.
+In your terminal, use the CockroachDB command line client to run the command: `cockroach sql --url "postgres://DBUSER:DBPASS@ingress.w89sujpz.launchpad.objectrocket.cloud:2166/demo?sslmode=require"`

 If you’re connecting through a programming language such as Python&reg;, PHP&trade;, Java&reg;, Ruby, or Node.js&reg;, you can find information on client drivers at [https://www.cockroachlabs.com/docs/stable/install-client-drivers.html](https://www.cockroachlabs.com/docs/stable/install-client-drivers.html).